bookercodes/pusher-chatkit-tut/README.md

 There's a lot to unpack here, starting from the top:

-* First, import `pusher-chatkit-server`
+* First, we import `Chatkit` from `pusher-chatkit-server`
-* Then, instantiate a `chatkit` instance using your unique **Insance Locator** and **Key**
+* Then, instantiate our own `chatkit` instance using the **Insance Locator** and **Key** from the dashboard.
-* Before a user can connect to Chatkit, a Chatkit user must be created.
-In the `/users` route, take a `username` and create a Chatkit user.
-We'll call this route directly from React in an upcoming step.
+* Before a user can connect to Chatkit, a Chatkit user must first be created.
+In the `/users` route, we take a `username` supplied by the client and create a Chatkit user.
+We'll call this route directly in the next step.
 * Authentication is the action of proving a user is who she says she is.
 When someone first connects to Chatkit, a request will be sent to `/authenticate` to authenticate her.
-The server needs to respond with a token (returned by `chatkit.authenticate`) _if_ the user is valid.
-In our case, we are going to assume everyone is who they say they are and return a token from `chatkit.authenticate` no matter what.
+The server needs to respond with a token (returned by `chatkit.authenticate`) if the user is valid.
+In our case, we will (naïvely) assume everyone is who they say they are, and return a token from `chatkit.authenticate` rno matter what.

-That is all we need tod o on the server.
-Let's move on to the React client.
+That's all we need to don the server!
+Let's move on to the client.

 ## Step 4.
 Login